atar-axis/xpadneo/docs/README.md

 ### Uninstallation

-* If using DKSM: Run `sudo ./uninstall.sh` to remove all installed versions of hid-xpadneo
+* If using DKMS: Run `sudo ./uninstall.sh` to remove all installed versions of hid-xpadneo
 * otherwise follow the steps above (generic distribution)